Back to the Future: The Ride: Ride

 When the time machine's doors close, Doc uses his remote control to control it, hover it, and accelerate to 88 miles per hour (with electric sparks coming from it, speeding through the open door and passing through the wormhole) and the ride begins.
 First, Biff leads the riders to Hill Valley in 2015 where they chase him through town.
 They smash into neon signs, fly over neighborhoods and the town square, and the chase culminates at the iconic clock tower.
 He then departs for the ice age.
 The riders follow, and slowly lower into the icy caverns.
 Biff honks his horn, causing an avalanche that damages the riders' vehicle.
 Flying out of the caverns, the riders see Biff shoot away into time, but their own engine had failed, and begins to plummet down a chasm.
 Doc manages to restart the vehicle, accelerating backward and through time into the Cretaceous Period.

 Upon arriving, the clock display on the DeLorean's dashboard blinks 12:00, as a reference to a VCR that had lost power.
 The riders follow Biff's vehicle into a dormant volcano in which a Tyrannosaurus is discovered.
 Biff goads it into attacking the riders, who barely escape.
 It strikes Biff's vehicle, sending it flying out of control; the dinosaur then swallows the riders' vehicle, but spits it out mere seconds later.
 It then drops down onto a lava river to see Biff's DeLorean, now damaged and unable to maneuver, moving down an active lava flow toward the edge of a cliff, with Biff pleading for help from Doc.
-As both vehicles plunge over the edge, the riders' one accelerates to time travel speed and bumps Biff's, sending both of them back through the vortex to the original point of departure – the present, at the Institute of Future Technology (in which they crash through the Back to the Future logo in front), where Biff get out and thanks the riders and Doc for saving his life, but is soon seized by security.
+As both vehicles plunge over the edge, the riders' one accelerates to time travel speed and bumps Biff's, sending both of them back through the vortex to the original point of departure – the present, at the Institute of Future Technology (in which they crash through the Back to the Future logo in front), where Biff gets out and thanks the riders and Doc for saving his life, but is soon seized by security.
 Riders exit the vehicle, as Doc thanks them and reminds them that, "The future is what you make it!"
-An animated logo of the Institute of Future Technology flashs up on the screen with the words "Please lift lap bar and exit" and after a few seconds Doc warns, "Hurry up!
+An animated logo of the Institute of Future Technology flashes up on the screen with the words "Please lift lap bar and exit" and after a few seconds Doc warns, "Hurry up!
 Get out!
 Before you meet yourself coming in!"
 As guests leave, the song "Back in Time" plays.